Raja Perempuan Budriah

-Raja Perempuan Besar Tengku Budriah binti Almarhum Tengku Ismail (Jawi: راج ڤرمڤوان بسر تڠکو بدرية بنت المرحوم تڠکو إسماعيل; 28 March 1924 – 28 November 2008) was the Raja Perempuan of Perlis and the third Raja Permaisuri Agong of Malaysia as the wife of Tuanku Syed Putra Jamalullail.
+Raja Perempuan Besar Tengku Budriah binti Almarhum Tengku Ismail (Jawi: راج ڤرمڤوان بسر تڠکو بدرية بنت المرحوم تڠکو إسماعيل; 28 March 1924 – 28 November 2008) was the Raja Perempuan Besar (Queen dowager) of Perlis from 2000 until her death in 2008.
+She was previously the Raja Perempuan (Queen consort) of Perlis as the wife of Tuanku Syed Putra Jamalullail, Raja of Perlis.
+She served as the 3rd Raja Permaisuri Agong (Queen of Malaysia) from 1960 to 1965.

 Early life

 She was born in Kuala Krai, Kelantan on 28 March 1924.
 She was the daughter of Almarhum Tengku Mek Haji Ismail Ibni HH Tuan Besar, the Raja of Pattani in Southern Thailand, and wife Tengku Besar Zubaidah binti Almarhum Tengku Abdul Kadir.
 Her late father, Tengku Mek Haji Ismail was son of HH Raja Tuan Besar Ibni Tuan Long Puteh, the third king of Pattani from Long Yunus dynasty of Kelantan while his mother was a daughter of the last king of Pattani, HH Sultan Abdul Kadir Kamaruddin Syah Ibni Sultan Sulaiman Syarafuddin Syah, brother of Tengku Muhammad Shah Of Pattani, Tengku Baniun of Pattani.
 Her younger sister, YM Tengku Tan Sri Noor Zakiah binti Almarhum Tengku Ismail, is the first Bumiputera female stockbroker in Malaysia and founder of Kenanga Investment Bank Berhad.

 Her family ruled Pattani in south Thailand until it was overthrown by King Chulalongkorn in his effort to consolidate his hold on the southern part of that country.
 Tengku Budriah's grandfather, the former Sultan Abdul Kadir Kamaruddin Ibni Sultan Sulaiman Sharafuddin (Tuan Long Bongsu) of Patani, withdrew to Kelantan.
 The ruling family of Kelantan was distantly related to that of Patani.
 Long Muhammad Ibni Raja Muda Long Ismail, the grandson of Long Yunus (King of united Kelantan) was appointed by Siam to rule Pattani after he reconciled and give up his right on Kelantanese throne to his cousin, Long Senik Mulut Merah (Sultan Muhammad II of Kelantan).

 Tengku Budriah was brought up in a family which had a simple way of life.
 She was noted for her gentleness and politeness.
 By her active involvement in uniformed organisations she developed herself into a personality with superior leadership traits.

 She began her primary education in Kuala Krai Malay School when she was seven, then continued her education at Kuala Krai English School.
 Tengku Budriah later spent her Lower Secondary Education at the Anglo-Chinese Girls School in Ipoh, Perak.
 As an active person in extra-curricular activities, she was appointed as committee member in Brownies and Girl Guides, and would later attend the 1950 Girl Guides Jamboree in Australia.

-Besides that she was also active in sports where she represented her school team in badminton and hockey, and also enjoyed sewing, cooking, flower arrangement and horse riding.
+Besides that, she was also active in sports where she represented her school team in badminton and hockey, and also enjoyed sewing, cooking, flower arrangement and horse riding.